ranuyay/Public-Portfolio/README.md

 ## Projects

 - Netflix Revenue Data Exploration
-This simple data story and presentation provides an overview of Netflix's revenue streams and trajectories.
+<br> This simple data story and presentation provides an overview of Netflix's revenue streams and trajectories.
 Data sourced from Netflix Investor Relations reports.

--
+- Identifying Leaves Using Cluster Analysis
+<br> This project segments a collection of unlabeled leaf specimens into homogeneous groups based on shape and texture measurements using the kmeans clustering algorithm.
+Code presented in Python, notebook opens in Jupyter.
+Dataset sourced from UC Irvine Machine Learning Repository.